rahulvish1364/Docker/Readme.txt.txt

 commands

  docker ps -all
- logs all the activity that happened with docker
+ logs all the processes/image that are running in the docker

  //accessing docker terminal
  winpty docker exec -it 0937ee5d6f58 bash